-If you know you’ll be travelling to Pakistan soon and want to be able to access a free internet during your travels, make sure you subscribe to, and download a VPN beforehand.
+If you know you’ll be traveling to Pakistan soon and want to be able to access free internet during your travels, make sure you subscribe to and download a VPN beforehand.

 Pakistan is a country that has faced economic, religious, and political uncertainty for the past decade.
 The state has seen its share of terrorist attacks and a corresponding increase in the government’s efforts to censor politically or religiously dissent voices.
 New regulations, such as PECA, and a recent emphasis on harassing journalists who express themselves on the internet are undoubtedly worrying, making for severe online censorship within Pakistan’s borders.

-That being said, if you are in Pakistan and want to be sure that your internet usage data is secure, the use of a VPN is an important step in helping you stay safe online.
+That being said, if you are in Pakistan and want to be sure that your internet usage data is secure, the use of a VPN is an essential step in helping you stay safe online.
 A VPN will help you stay anonymous online, but it isn’t a guarantee.
 If you log into a service using your real name or email, for example, you’re no longer anonymous.
-We want to help people worldwide access a free internet, but keep in mind that this article shouldn’t be taken as legal advice.
+We want to help people worldwide access the internet without any censorship, but keep in mind that this article shouldn’t be taken as legal advice.